redislabs-training/ru203/README.md

 index terms for this field using "stemming," which is an approach that helps with full-text search, but not with exact-phrase matches.

-If the values in a field will contain punctuation and you want to be able to search for exact matches using that punctuation (e.g., email addresses), you'll need to escape any punctuation in the values when you index.
-And then when you query, you also need to escape punctuation.

-As an example, if the `users-idx` index stored email addresses as TEXT NOSTEM fields instead of TAG fields, a query for a specific address might look like this:

-    FT.SEARCH users-idx "@escaped_email:k\\.brown\\@example\\.com"

-Note that when we added the Redis Hash containing this email address, we would have needed to escape any punctuation in the string -- in addition to escaping punctuation in this query.
-The punctuation you'd need to escape is:

-    ,.<>{}[]"':;!@#$%^&*()-+=~

 ### Boolean logic

 AND is implied by multiple fields: